Keep up your Queen’s Guide award

 If you can’t work on your Queen’s Guide award right now, then don’t worry – speak to your county coordinator and they can give you an extension.

 However, if you do want to keep your momentum going, take a look at the ideas below!

-- Element two: Whilst you can’t go on any events, there might be some planning or prep work you can do.
+- Element two: Whilst you can’t go to any events, there might be some planning or preperation you can do.